trangtpham511/Amazon_reviews_sentiment_analysis/README.md

  The algorithms used are Logistic Regression , Naive Bayes, RandomForest with N-grams(Unigrams and Bigrams), and also Convolutional Neural Network with Keras.

  Manual class balancing and oversampling with SMOTE are used to deal with the class balancing.
-My focus is on getting a model with high Kappa score, high accuracy and high f-1 score.
+My focus is on getting a model with high Kappa score, high accuracy and high precision score.

  A Grid Search is performed in order to get the best parameters for the Random Forest model.

  ## Result

- - With the text-processed imbalanced dataset, the Logistic Regression with Unigrams and the Convolutional Neural Network yield very similar results in terms of evaluation metrics and Kappa score.
+ - With the text-processed imbalanced dataset, the Logistic Regression with Unigrams and the Convolutional Neural Network yield very similar results in terms of Kappa score.
+The Logistic Regression have a slightly higher precision score.
- - After performing class balancing method, I have the best model using Random Forest with Bigrams, with the Kappa Score of 0.79, and evaluation metrics for all classes are above 0.84.
-My model is very good for imbalanced dataset.
+ - The models used on balanced datasets give worse results.
+ - The Grid Search slightly improve Random Forest model but still not good enough.
  - The class balancing does not improve the performance of the Convolutional Neural Network, but it is due to the fact that I have not used hyperparameter for the algorithm.